Master of Engineering in Game Design, Development, and Innovation

 Following Pratt’s current academic integrity policies and the Duke Community Standard.

-Start and end dates for classes, as well as the dates for Orientation programming, are defined by the Graduate dates within Duke’s Academic Calendar when applicable.
+Start and end dates for classes, as well as the dates for Orientation programming, are defined in the Pratt Academic Calendar.
 Please refer to individual course syllabi for more specific information regarding individual professors’ attendance policies.

 Academic Requirements